DHTMLX/docs-diagram/docs/api/selection/includes_method.md

 diagram.selection.includes({ id: "4" }) // returns false
 ~~~

-:::note
 The "strict" mode checks whether an id is in the list of selected elements, taking into consideration both `id` and `subId`.
 If the element is in the list of selected elements, including the title of the element in question, the method will return `false` if called without specifying the `subId`.

 In case the `subId` is unknown or just the very fact of the checked element being in the list is important, you can disable the "strict" mode.
+Check the examples below:

 ~~~js {8-13}
 // a diagram must be created with the "select:true" option